paul-hammant/tbd/content/branch-by-abstraction/index.md

 4. The wheel-like containers are removed from the wheels, either one by one or all four pretty much simltaneously.

 At any stage, when lowered from the jacks, the car could have been driven (a go-live metaphor).

+We said 'jacks' above, because that's what mechanics use in real life.
+Software however doesn't follow gravity, and with an IDE for a glove, a single finger could reposition the car in order to allow the replacment of the wheels.

 ## Software example